Cuba - Cayo Largo Resort

 Fishing Cayo Largo

-has a chance to eat it unless the fly is cast to just the right location.
-This kind of precise angling will get your heart pounding and put all your fly fishing skills to the test.
+has a chance to.
+This kind of precise angling will put all your fly fishing skills to the test and get your heart pounding.

 The best locations in Cuba to consistently find permit are here and Jardines de la Reina.

 Tarpon: Large number of tarpon or sabalo, as they are known in Cuba, are resident year-round in Cayo Largo’s tidal channels and flats, with migrating fish showing up in April until August.
-Their average weight is from 15-to 30-pounds, but fish up to 120-pounds may be encountered and, indeed, some large fish have been caught over the past seasons.
-They are in the area all year-long, but tarpons over 50-pounds are more commonly found from March to August.
+Here, tarpon average 15-to 30-pounds, but fish up to 120-pounds have been caught over the past seasons.
+Tarpon fishing is year-round here.
+But your best chance at tarpon over 50-pounds is from March to August.

 Bonefish: Available year-round at all Avalon operations, bonefish are the most abundant and popular of the flat species and average about six pounds.
 Larger bones are landed, especially in the winter months.

 Snook are available year-round at all Avalon operations.